ravirameshbisht/java-interview-questions/README.md

 ### collection of java-interview-questions
-collection of java-interview-questions I found on the internet which are good.
+These resources are not mine, it is just a collection of java-interview-questions I found on the internet.
-(These resources are not mine, this is just a collection of questions)
+Handy for referring before going for an interview

 #### Table of Contents